thewinner958/stardew-val-mod/README.md

 Changelog
 ---
+Version 0.1.2:
+- Remodelled schedules for Breach and Brimstone
+- Reworked some character dispositions

 Version 0.1.1b:
 - Moved to Github project
 - Changed the folder structure/Copied original game structure
 - Moved letters from content into own file
+-
 Version 0.1.1a:
 - Added dog texture